 Photographer: Pfc.
 William B. Gunshor, 18 October, 1918

-The damage to the cathedral was considerable: the vaulting of the central nave had collapsed completely, the flying buttresses were partially destroyed, there were numerous breaches in the walls and buttresses, while some masonry threatening to collapse could precipitate large falls, and the state of the bell tower was particularly worrying.
+The damage to the cathedral was considerable: not only the vaulting of the apse had collapsed completely, the flying buttresses were partially destroyed, there were numerous breaches in the walls and buttresses, while some masonry threatening to collapse could precipitate large falls, and the state of the bell tower was particularly worrying.

 After the war, the Basilique de St. Quentin was restored.